bcgov/pims/.github/helpers/jira-api/README.md

 Used for refining strings and lists from existing tickets and dependency lists.

-### create_and_post.py
+### refine_tickets.py

-Used for finalizing the ticket API format and posting the parent and sub task tickets.
+Used for finalizing the ticket API format for the parent and sub task tickets.

 ### errors.py